Guidelines for Query and Scan

 workers that are all running

-can very quickly consume all of your table's provisioned read capacity.
-In that case,
+quickly consume all of your table's provisioned read capacity.
+In that case, other

 A parallel scan can be the right choice if the following conditions are met: